Liquid UI - Documentation - 5.2 Using SharedMemory Variables with bot

 }

-If the 'autoexit' variable is present in the shared memory 'WS', then the enter command will execute, sending the exit code '/i' to SAP and also executing the function 'answeryes'.
-This function will click the 'Yes' button on the exit dialog box in SAP that appears following an exit command, and will then set the variable 'loop' in the shared memory 'avatar' to 'true', causing the logon - logoff process to enter an infinite loop.
+6. If 'autoexit' is present in 'WS', the 'enter' command will execute, sending '/i' to SAP and running 'answeryes'.
+This function will click 'Yes' on the exit dialog box, then set 'loop' in shared memory 'avatar' to 'true', creating an infinite logon-logoff loop.

 Note: The variable 'loop' is defined in the avatar.js file.
-Like the 'autoexit' variable in the 'WS' shared memory, this should not be changed by users.
+Similar to the 'autoexit' variable in the 'WS' shared memory, this should not be altered by users.

 GuiXT4webApp.exe -f avatar.js